ronrothjr/tricklejs/README.md

   - Listen for triggers and apply filters in a callback

-Trickle is a lightweight JavaScript module for easily creating forms and configuring options to create feature-rich filters.:
+Trickle is a lightweight JavaScript module for easily creating forms and configuring options to create feature-rich filters:

 > The overriding design goal for Trickle is to make global filters as easy as
 > possible to add and maintain.